dovletov/dovletov.github.io/_posts/2019-01-13-my-favourite-movies.md

 22. [Million Dollar Baby](https://www.imdb.com/title/tt0405159/) -- remember: always protect yourself.
 23. [Southpaw](https://www.imdb.com/title/tt1798684/) -- I find this movie really motivating.
 24. [Easy A](https://www.imdb.com/title/tt1282140/) -- just because I'm in love with her <3
+25. [A Beautiful Mind](https://www.imdb.com/title/tt0268978/) -- It is only in the mysterious equation of love that any logical reasons can be found.